DIY Tree Stump Side Table

 I found this was a pretty perfect combination to get the smoothest possible finish.
 Once I was done sanding the majority of the table, Corey used his handheld planer to level out the top and bottom of the table.
 He also rounded out the edges of the table a bit more.

 Reading this back to myself, it sounds like this was a pretty quick process.
 It wasn’t.
-I spent a good two hours or so sanding the table when all was said and done (and this is a small table!).
+I spent a good two hours or so sanding the table when all was said and done.
+And this is a small table!

 But, I mean, would you look at that finish?
 Where’s the heart-eyed emoji when you need it?!

-And I love it!
-It’s hard to photograph (I’ve never quite figured out how to photograph directly into a window!), but trust me when I say it’s just beautiful in person.
-It’s a bit short for this space, but stacking the lamp on some books takes care of that pretty easily.
-It’s almost the exact same diameter as the old table, so we’ve got just as much room on the top – all we really need is the space to set a drink or two down, so we don’t need it to be large.
-I feel like this more substantial table is perfect for this area – the old one felt a bit too light with the small chairs.
+I gave the whole things two coats of poly (with a quick sanding in-between).
+Then, we brought it inside.
+It’s almost the exact same diameter as the old table, so we’ve got just as much room on the top.
+All we really need is the space to set a drink or two down, so we don’t need it to be large.
+I feel like this more substantial table is perfect for this area.
 I love how chunky this is and the wood tones it brings into the area.

 Ahh I’ve been wanting to try this – I have about 4 decently-sized tree stump pieces left over from a tree that fell at my parents’ house during Hurricane Harvey.
 At least they’ll be nice and dried out now that it’s a whole year later!
 Ha!